 Steven is a member of the Chartered Institute of Arbitrators (Bermuda), the Recovery and Insolvency Specialists Association (RISA, Bermuda) and the Chancery Bar Association.
 He is called to the Bars of England and Wales and Bermuda.

-- Enforcement of Judgements and Arbitral Awards 2020 – Chambers and Partners Global Guides
+- Enforcement of Judgments – Law and Practice – Chambers and Partners Global Guides – August 2020

 Steven’s recent experience includes: